 For my 26th birthday, I took myself to Belize for a short 4-day trip after finding a $300 return ticket on a whim.

 Since I didn’t have much time in Belize, I decided to stay in one place and make the most of it.
-After some Googling, the most idyllic place to spend a weekend quickly emerged: San Pedro on Ambergris Caye.

 I decided to spend my time in the small town of San Pedro, located on Ambergris Caye — the largest island in Belize, a short distance from mainland Mexico.

-Nestled along the Caribbean sea, San Pedro boasts brilliant blue waters, incredible marine life (particularly along the Belize Barrier Reef, the second-largest reef system in the world), and plenty of cool things to do in San Pedro both in and out of the water.
+Nestled along the Caribbean sea, San Pedro boasts brilliant blue waters and incredible marine life (particularly along the Meso-American Barrier Reef, the second-largest reef system in the world).

 This list of the best things to do in San Pedro is the work of hours of research planning for three trips to Belize — so I hope you enjoy!